Skip to content

 4094Black holeUnused portsNo routing, no traffic

 Safety systems (VLAN 30) have no routing to any other VLAN.
-They communicate only with their dedicated safety controllers on the same VLAN.
+Safety systems communicate only with their dedicated safety controllers on the same VLAN.

 Remote access is a major attack vector.
-Secure it with defense in depth:
+Apply defense in depth:

-1. All remote sessions terminate on a jump server in the DMZ
+1. Terminate remote sessions on a jump server in the DMZ

 2. Require MFA (Multi-Factor Authentication) for every session